ssebs/ssebs-www/content/blog/vibe-coding-1.md

 Each menu has a set of files (scene, script, godot engine variables, UI elements, button click handlers, etc.)

-With that, I have a good amount of example code for claude to reference.
+With that, I have a good amount of example code for Claude to reference.

 {{< clearfix >}}

-I was able to get claude to generate the entire settings menu, as well as a customization menu!
-I just needed to provide a examples of the pattern.
+I was able to get Claude to generate the entire settings menu, as well as a customization menu!
+I just needed to provide examples of the pattern.

 ```md
 @CLAUDE.md @state_machine.gd @menu_manager.gd @play_menu.gd @play_menu.tscn - Create a settings menu using the same architecture as the files provided. create the following UI elements: